mopidy/mopidy/docs/api/core.rst

 .. autoclass:: mopidy.core.Core

+  .. attribute:: tracklist

+    Manages everything related to the list of tracks we will play.
+    See :class:`~mopidy.core.TracklistController`.

+  .. attribute:: playback

+    Manages playback state and the current playing track.
+    See :class:`~mopidy.core.PlaybackController`.

+  .. attribute:: library

+    Manages the music library, e.g. searching and browsing for music.
+    See :class:`~mopidy.core.LibraryController`.

+  .. attribute:: playlists

+    Manages stored playlists.
+See :class:`~mopidy.core.PlaylistsController`.

+  .. attribute:: mixer

+    Manages volume and muting.
+See :class:`~mopidy.core.MixerController`.

+  .. attribute:: history

+    Keeps record of what tracks have been played.
+    See :class:`~mopidy.core.HistoryController`.

   .. automethod:: get_uri_schemes

   .. automethod:: get_version

-  .. autoattribute:: tracklist
-    :annotation:

-  .. autoattribute:: playback
-    :annotation:

-  .. autoattribute:: library
-    :annotation:

-  .. autoattribute:: playlists
-    :annotation:

-  .. autoattribute:: mixer
-    :annotation:

-  .. autoattribute:: history
-    :annotation:

 Tracklist controller
 ====================

 .. autoclass:: mopidy.core.TracklistController

-Manages everything related to the tracks we are currently playing.
-This is likely where you need to start as only tracks that are in the *tracklist* can be played.

 Manipulating
 ------------